open-sdg/open-sdg/docs/indicator-configuration.md

 ### related_indicators

 _Optional_: This setting can be used to control the indicators listed in the "Related indicators" tab on indicator pages.
 It can contain any number of indicator ID numbers.
 Here is an example of the usage:

+_Optional_: This setting can be used to specify which other indicators are related to this one.
+These can be displayed by having an item in your [metadata_tabs site configuration](configuration.md#metadata_tabs) with a `scope` of `related_indicators`.
+It can contain any number of indicator ID numbers.
+Here is an example of the usage:

 ```
 related_indicators: